Output

 Pixel Aspect[0.00..1000.00]

-The pixel ratio will be written in the common output formats.
+The pixel ratio is written into the common output formats.

 Frame Rate[1.00..2500.00]